The Complete Guide to Le Mans

 Built as a second permanent course after the completion of the Bugatti circuit, the Maison Blanche is situated alongside the main course between the final of the Porsche Curves and the Ford Chicane.

-While this circuit is never used for racing events, it is home to France's only Porsche Sport Driving School and the Porsche Experience Centre.
+While this circuit is never used for racing events, it is home to France's only Porsche Sport Driving School and the Porsche Experience Centre.grey sports car on a racing trackCelebrate speed at the Le Mans 24-hour event

 The Le Mans 24-hour endurance race